wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Figure out the precise workings of "all functions take just one argument which is a big record".
 - Describe instance arguments.
 See Agda manual for details.
-- Describe how default and optional arguments relate to record types.
+- Describe precisely how positional, named and optional arguments work when combined.

 ## [Path types and the rest of Cubical Type Theory](Paths) <a id="paths"></a> [↩](#toc)